-Indexable objects have a variable number of instance variables that are referenced by an Integer index.
-The number of an object's indexed instance variables can increase dynamically at run time, up to 240-1 (about a trillion).
+Indexable objects have a variable number of elements, essentially instance variables that are referenced by an Integer index; these are may be referred to as indexed instance variables, varying instance variables, or unnamed instance variables.
+The number of an object's indexed instance variables can increase dynamically at run time, up to $2^{40}$ -1 (about a trillion).
 There are two general cases of indexable objects: